Dans-labs/dariah/docs/Dux.md

 The table information is an object of entities (rows), keyed by their database id.
 Next to the entities their is an array, called `order`, of ids that specifies the order.
-If only *my* rows are being retrieved, there is an alternative array, called `my`, that contains the ids of the retrieved intities in the right order.
+If only *my* rows are being retrieved, there is an alternative array, called `my`, that contains the ids of the retrieved entities in the right order.

 Next to the entity and order information there is field type information.
 There is also information about permissions (read, insert, delete, update).